pmeeny/CI-MS3-FootballMemories/README.md

 19. 500: The 500 error page is displayed if the user encounters an error on the site

 ## Scope
+There is a overlap in terms of user stories for the two types of users and they are described below
 ### User Stories Potential or Existing Customer
 The user stories for the website user "regular user" (a potential or existing customer) are described as follows:
-- User Story 1.1: As a regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices
+- User Story 1.1: As an regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices
-- User Story 1.2: As a regular user the navigation item selected is highlighted
+- User Story 1.2: As an regular user the navigation item selected is highlighted
-- User Story 1.3: As a regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
+- User Story 1.3: As an regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
-- User Story 1.4: As a regular user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
+- User Story 1.4: As an regular user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
+- User Story 2.1: As an regular user I can view the footers social icons(twitter, facebook, instagram, pinterest, snapchat) and the relevant website opens in a new tab when clicked
+- User Story 2.2: As an regular user I can view the websites terms and condition page by clicking on the link in the footer
+- User Story 2.3: As an regular user I can view the websites privacy policy page by clicking on the link in the footer
+- User Story 2.4: As an regular user I can signup to the football memories newsletter by entering my email and clicking SignUp.
+The email address entered will recieve an email
+- User Story 3.1: As a regular user user I can view a hero image with login and register buttons on the home/landing page
+- User Story 3.2: As a regular user user I can view the last three memories added on the website, with memory name, memory image and tournament
+- User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country and I will be brouight to the my memories page.
+All fields must be provided
+- User Story 4.2: As a regular user my username must be a minimum of 6 characters, and contain at least one lowercase letter, with no special characters
+- User Story 4.3: As a regular user my password must be a minimum of 6 characters and contain least one number, one lowercase and one uppercase letter, with no special characters
+- User Story 4.4: As a regular user my password must match my confirm password
+- User Story 4.5: As a regular user user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the my memories page.
+A username and password must be provided.
+If the username and/or password entered is incorrectly a relevant message will be displayed
-- User Story 1.5: As a regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 4.6: As a regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
-- User Story 1.6: As a regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 4.7: As a regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 5.1: Add Memory - As a regular user user I can add a memory by selecting a tournament, uploading a memory image, entering a memory name, description, date and stadium.
+All fields are mandatory
+- User Story 5.2: Add Memory - As a regular user user the memory image I upload must be png or jpg format
+- User Story 5.2: Edit  Memory - As a regular user user I can edit a memory by uploading a memory image, updating the memory name, description, date and stadium.
+All fields are mandatory
+- User Story 5.3: Delete Memory - As a regular user I can delete a memory I created by confirming I wnat to delete
+- User Story 5.4: View Memory - As a regular user I can view a memory by clicking on a memory
+- User Story 5.5: View Memory - As a regular user I can view the memory image, stadium in a google map, average rating, view acount, memory name, description, tournament name,  date, view count, uploaded by inforamtion and all comments for the memory, paginated if there are more than 3 comments
+- User Story 5.5: View Memory - As a regular user the view count increases when the user clicks on a memory or refreshes the memory page
+- User Story 5.6: View Memory - As a regular user I can add a comment to a memory
+- User Story 5.7: View Memory - As a regular user I can add a comment to a rating to a memory, and the aeverage rating is updated accordingly
+- User Story 5.8: My Memories- As a regular user user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
+- User Story 5.9: All Memories - As a regular user user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
+- User Story 5.10: Search - As a regular user I can search on text for the memory name and memory description, and the memories page will be updated with those filtered memories
+- User Story 6.1: As a regular useruser I can view a list of tournaments created with the tournament name and tournament image displayed
+- User Story 6.2: As a regular user user the list of tournaments is displayed with three per page, and pagination if displayed if there are more than 3 tournaments
+- User Story 7.1: As a regular user I can view a dashboard to see the number of users, number of tournaments, number of memories, number of ratings and number of comments added on the site
+- User Story 8.1: As a regular user I can view my profile details: Username, First Name, Last Name, Favourite Team and Country.
+The country is selected from a dropdown of countries
+- User Story 8.2: As a regular user I can update my profile password, but the confirm password entered must match with the password.
+The password must be 8-20 characters long, contain letters and numbers, and must not contain spaces, special characters, or emoji.
+- User Story 8.3: As a regular user I can update my profile details: First Name, Last Name, Favourite Team and Country
+- User Story 8.4: As a regular user the following fields are mandatory: Username, First Name, Last Name, Favourite Team and Country
+- User Story 8.5: As a regular user I can delete my account.
+This will delete any memories I have added(including their associated comments and ratings) and will also delete any comments or ratings the regular user has added on others users memories.
+The user will be asked to confirm the delete account action, and will be brought to the homepage after their account is succesfully deleted.

 ### User Stories Website Owner
 The user stories for the website owner(admin user) are described as follows: